 Java has a thread group feature.
 A thread group forms a tree of threads and other thread groups in which every thread group except the initial thread group has a parent.
 A Java thread group is implemented by the java.lang.ThreadGroup class.
 However, many of the methods of the ThreadGroup class such as resume(), stop(), and suspend() have been deprecated and should not be used.
 Other methods in the class, such as activeCount() and enumerate(), are not thread safe.

 Threads that exit unexpectedly are vulnerable to the issues raised in ISO/IEC TR 24772-1:2019 clause 6.62.3.
 Premature termination as a result of an unexpected exception can be handled either by a per-thread static method (set by Thread.setUncaughtExceptionHandler())or by a static ThreadGroup method (optionally set by ThreadGroup.setDefaultUncaughtExceptionHandler()).
+The JVM searches backward through the call stack for a matching exception handler.
+Thus, the exception would go to the creator of the thread first and then to its parent, and so forth until a matching exception handler is found.
 In addition, any locks held by the terminated thread are not released which can cause protocol errors.
 See 6.63 Protocol lock errors.

 In either case, no notifications to other threads occur unless explicitly programmed.
 As a simpler remedy, the thread that is terminating can have the relevant exception handler installed and can use normal thread notifications.